 Ever taken a sip of your tea and wished you could dive right in?
 Or been tempted by the green tea face masks that are popping up everywhere?!
-Its not just a fad, there’s actually some great health benefits that herbal teas can have for your skin.
+Its not just a fad, there’s actually some great health benefits that herbal teas (or a green tea bath!) can have for your skin.

 Before we dive into making your own bath-sized tea bags, you probably want to know what the benefits of tea baths have for your skin!
 Not all teas may have good things for your skin, but some of the ones that do are listed below:

 Green Tea – is known for its range of antioxidants that are good for your skin.
 Antioxidants are a bit of a buzz-word in skincare, but they basically protect your skin from things that can damage it and help with anti-ageing.
 Green tea can also clear redness and is an anti-inflammatory.